 Beneficial bacteria on / in the grains like Lactobacillus species will do the work from there, and multiply over time!
 Because of this, this fermentation process is often referred to as “Lacto fermentation“.

-So how do you know you’ve done it right?
-You should see lots of bubbles – this is perfectly normal.
-Beneficial probiotic bacteria such as Lactobacillus produce Carbon Dioxide as a by-product of digestion.
+Beneficial probiotic bacteria such as Lactobacillus produce carbon dioxide as a by-product of digestion.
 This then rises to the surface of the water to create the bubbles!
 If you see this, it should be a good sign.

 Now, before you rush off in excitement and get going, let’s recap on some important points! 🙂

-1. Brown Rice is incredibly healthy.
+- Brown rice is incredibly healthy.
 It provides prosperous amounts of nutrition, and also beneficial fibre (and complex carbohydrates).

-2. Brown Rice is also high in Phytic Acid and Arsenic.
+- Brown rice is also high in phytic acid and arsenic.

-7. When you ferment rice, you should be seeing bubbles on the surface of the water, and the rice should take on a cheesy and perhaps slightly sour aroma.
+- You should see bubbles on the surface of the water, and the rice should take on a cheesy and perhaps slightly sour aroma.

 And we’re ready!
 Comment below if you learned anything new, or let me know how this goes for you!

-Also why not visit us on social media and become part of the Healthy Ronin community!
+Also why not visit us on social media and become part of the Healthy Ronin community?
 I’ll be sure to respond and would love to hear if you like this recipe.
-(I know I do!)

-This is one of my favourite staple recipes, and is extremely versatile!
+This is one of my favourite meal prep recipes, and is extremely versatile!